|Title:||An Evaluation of Turning Around North Carolina's Lowest Performing Schools: A State Partnership Evaluation|

 |Award Period:||5 years (8/1/2015-7/31/2020)||Award Amount:||$4,944,014|

-Co-Principal Investigator: Martez Hill, North Carolina State Board of Education and Department of Public Instruction
+Co-Principal Investigators: Rebecca Herman, RAND Corporation; Julie Marks, Education Policy Initiative at Carolina; Deanna Townsend-Smith, North Carolina State Board of Education and Department of Public Instruction

-Project Activities: Researchers will examine implementation of the NCT for 3 years and analyze impact of the NCT program over 4 years.
-The research team will analyze administrative data to determine the effects of NCT on student outcomes.
-They will use teacher and principal surveys and qualitative data collected from site visits to determine the quality and degree of fidelity of implementation of the transformation process in NCT schools.
-Researchers will also explore which underlying processes appear to mediate or suppress overall effects and unique effects on the lowest achieving students.
-Finally, the research team will implement a formal process for partners to communicate and exchange timely feedback about program implementation and effectiveness.
+Project Activities: Researchers examined implementation of NCT and subsequent state services to support low-performing schools for three years and are analyzing the impact of NCT over three years.
+The research team is analyzing administrative data to determine the effects of NCT on student outcomes.
+They are using teacher and principal surveys and qualitative data collected from site visits to determine the quality and fidelity of implementation of the transformation process in NCT schools.
+Researchers are also exploring the underlying processes that appear to mediate or suppress overall effects and the effects on the lowest achieving students.
+Finally, the research team is engaged in a formal process for partners to communicate and exchange timely feedback about program implementation and effectiveness.

 Products: The research team will provide evidence of the effect of the NCT program and publications in peer-reviewed journals and state briefings and presentations.
 Researchers will also increase the capacity of the North Carolina State Board of Education to conduct research.

-Sample: The population consists of students, teachers, and leaders in schools that do not meet the state's growth standards.
-The 44 lowest performing schools based on the three-year average proficiency rate will be included in NCT and serve as the treatment sample for the evaluation.
+Sample: The population consists of students, teachers, and leaders in schools that do not meet the state's performance standards.
+Seventy-five of the state's lowest performing schools based on the 2015 proficiency rate received services under NCT and serve as the treatment sample for the evaluation.

-Intervention: In 2015–16, North Carolina will begin implementing a new turnaround approach, the NCT program, that will (1) target areas of high need for each school that will have quick pay-offs; (2) implement a multi-tiered support system in each school that targets improved academic and behavioral outcomes; (3) align teacher professional development with data-informed needs of individual schools; and (4) guide principals of NCT schools in applying practices presented in statewide professional development.
+Intervention: In 2015–16, North Carolina began implementing a new turnaround approach, NCT, to (1) target areas of high need for each school in order to produce quick performance improvements; (2) implement a multi-tiered support system in each school that targets improved academic and behavioral outcomes; (3) align teacher professional development with data-informed needs of individual schools; and (4) guide principals of NCT schools in applying practices presented in statewide professional development.

-Research Design and Methods: The research team will use two quantitative designs in this study: (1) researchers will estimate the effects on intermediate and student outcomes using a sharp regression discontinuity design that relies on the assignment of NC's schools not meeting growth to the NCT on the basis of a three year average proficiency rate; (2) researchers will use an interrupted time series design with a non-equivalent comparison group (difference-in-differences) to test moderated effects for the lowest achieving students and examine heterogeneity of effects.
-In addition, researchers will explore potential mediators using multi-level structural equation models.
-The research team will evaluate implementation fidelity by collecting surveys from teachers and principals at both treatment and comparison schools and will assess implementation quality using coaches' documentation of activities, on-site observations and interviews at the NCT schools.
+Research Design and Methods: The research team is using two quantitative designs in this study: (1) researchers are estimating the effects of NCT on intermediate and student outcomes using a regression discontinuity design that relies on the assignment of eligible schools not meeting growth to the NCT based on the 2014–-15 schoolwide proficiency rate; (2) researchers are using an interrupted time series design with a non-equivalent comparison group (difference-in-differences) to test moderated effects for the lowest achieving students and examine heterogeneity of effects.
+In addition, researchers are exploring potential mediators and suppressors in both the RD and DiD frameworks.
+The research team is evaluating implementation fidelity by collecting surveys from teachers and principals at both treatment and comparison schools and assessing implementation quality using coaches' documentation of activities, on-site observations and interviews at the NCT schools.

-Control Condition: In this study, low growth schools that missed the cut-off for NCT will serve as the comparison group (N=88).
+Control Condition: In this study, schools that missed the proficiency rate cut-off for NCT will serve as the comparison group (N=84).

-Key Measures: Outcome measures for this study include student achievement (end of grade test scores), proficiency, graduation rate, and grade retention.
-Intermediate outcome measures include pedagogical effectiveness, engagement, and teacher retention.
-Implementation measures include teacher and principal reports about NCT processes, coaching intensity, and implementation fidelity checklists.
+Key Measures: Outcome measures for this study include student achievement (end of grade and end of course test scores), proficiency, graduation rate, grade retention, and chronic absenteeism.
+Intermediate outcome measures include principal and teacher turnover and working conditions.
+Implementation measures include teacher and principal reports about NCT processes, coaching intensity, and implementation fidelity.

-Data Analytic Strategy: For the outcome analysis, parametric and non-parametric local average treatment effect estimates will follow accepted practice for sharp regression discontinuity designs.
-The research team will examine validity of estimates by applying the What Works Clearinghouse standards.
-Researchers will implement difference-in-differences and school fixed effects estimators along with structural equation models to examine moderation and explore mediation.
+Data Analytic Strategy: For the outcome analysis, parametric and non-parametric local average treatment effect estimates follow accepted practice for regression discontinuity designs.
+The research team is examining validity of estimates by applying the What Works Clearinghouse standards.
+Researchers are estimating difference-in-differences and school fixed effects estimators along to examine moderation and explore mediation.

 *This grant was originally funded under the FY 2015 Evaluation of State Education Programs and Policies competition.